-Naturally produced steelhead upstream of the Middle Fork are classified as A-run, based streams within the Salmon Subbasin are very limited.
-Mallet (1974) estimated that historically 55% of all Columbia River steelhead trout originated from the Snake basin, which includes the Salmon Subbasin.
+Both recent and historical data on the spawning populations of steelhead in specific streams within the Salmon Subbasin are very limited.
+Mallet (1974) estimated that historically 55% of all Columbia River steelhead trout originated from the Snake River basin, which includes the Salmon Subbasin.
 Though not quantified, it is likely a large proportion of these fish were produced in the Salmon Subbasin.
-Monitoring data from subbasins within the Mountain Snake Province (of which the Salmon Subbasin is a primary component) shows a general decline in parr densities for steelhead.
+Monitoring data from subbasins within the Mountain Snake Province (of which the Salmon Subbasin is a primary component) shows a general decline in part densities for steelhead.